 - Inventory visibility – Your partners should be able to see if you have the inventory on hand to fulfill an order.
 If they can’t confirm your inventory but they can see your competitor has a comparable produce in stock, which are they more likely to sell?

 For channel marketers, a robust partner portal can be a substantial asset, allowing you to optimize critical sales junctures in the sales process.
 An effective portal should make it easy for your channel to understand, sell and purchase your products.

-Many businesses, particularly in old-school industrial sectors, have been slow to leverage the real potential of channel partner portals.
+Many businesses, particularly in industrial sectors, have been slow to leverage the real potential of channel partner portals.
 The ones who create valuable interactive tools to empower their partners and streamline sales can achieve major competitive advantages.